Legion of the United States: Capabilities

 The artillery consisted of 120 soldiers and 16 guns.
-Since St. Clair's campaign had been slowed by their artillery, Wayne insisted that heavy canons be left at Fort Washington.
+Since their artillery slowed St. Clair's campaign, Wayne insisted that heavy canons be left at Fort Washington.
 Instead, he ordered 2.75 and 2.85 caliber howitzers that could be carried on horseback with special saddles.
 These guns could fire an iron ball, an explosive shell, or grapeshot against infantry at short range.
 Gun crews were trained to fire every 15 seconds.
-In addition, the Legion recovered artillery lost at St. Clair's defeat, and used these guns at Fort Recovery.
+In addition, the Legion recovered artillery lost at St. Clair's defeat and used these guns at Fort Recovery.

 A squadron of light dragoons, consisting of about 200 soldiers organized into four troops, was authorized for the Legion.
-The four troops were labelled Bey Troop, Black Troop, Grey Troop, and Sorrell Troop, each with 4 squads of 15 horses and soldiers.
+The four troops were labelled Bey Troop, Black Troop, Grey Troop, and Sorrell Troop, each with four squads of 15 horses and soldiers.
 The squadron was originally under the supervision of Major Michael Rudolph, an infantry officer from the 1st American Regiment.
-Rudolph resigned in July 1792, and was replaced by Major William Winston.
+Rudolph resigned in July 1792; he was replaced by Major William Winston.
 They were armed with pistols and sabres, as well as Charleville carbines, although supplies could be scarce.
 When the squadron was ordered north to Fort Greenville, some troopers did not have boots, having had to relinquish them to infantry soldiers who had previously departed.
-They had to maintain a careful guard over their horses, which were prized in the frontier wilderness.
+They had to guard their horses carefully, which were prized in the frontier wilderness.

 Nearly 1,500 mounted Kentucky militia augmented the Legion's campaign into Ohio territory.
 Although organized into formal militias, Wayne preferred to use them as auxiliaries to the dragoons.
-The militias were not issued uniforms, and performed more as mounted infantry than dragoons or cavalry.
+The militias were not issued uniforms and performed more as mounted infantry than dragoons or cavalry.
 They were armed with rifles and carried only knives or tomahawks for close combat.
-Many of them, however, had previous experience in the territory.
+However, many of them had previous experience in the territory.

 The Legion had a detachment of rangers under Captain George Shrim.
 This was an elite force primarily used for intelligence gathering.
-They were superseded by a new detachment of 90 scouts and spies organized into three companies under the command of William Wells, a son-in-law of Miami war chief Little Turtle who unexpectedly joined the Legion.
-CPT Wells reported directly to General Wayne.
-Additional scouting capabilities were added in May 1794 when CPT James Underwood arrived with 60 Chickasaw allies.
+They were superseded by a new detachment of 90 scouts and spies organized into three companies under the command of Captain William Wells, a son-in-law of Miami war chief Little Turtle who unexpectedly joined the Legion.
+Wells reported directly to General Wayne.
+Additional scouting capabilities were added in May 1794 when Captain James Underwood arrived with 60 Chickasaw allies.
 James Robertson also arrived with 45 Choctaw warriors.

-Company-grade officers and non-commissioned officers (NCOs) were issued espontoons and light muskets.
+Junior officers and non-commissioned officers were issued espontoons and light muskets.